moskytw/luthadel.vim/README.md

 1. A clear color scheme using limited colors
 2. A comfortable feeling by gradually colors
-3. An obvious color for comments – comments are part of a program
+3. An obvious color for comments – they are part of a program!

 ![demo](https://cloud.githubusercontent.com/assets/594141/18574220/921b81f6-7bfd-11e6-931a-17c632703b4a.png)